LAIDLAW Research Proposal

 -

 Interactions are documented: Edge effects amplify near urban areas, CWD decomposition varies with canopy gaps, and land-use history modifies recovery trajectories.
-These contextual factors are recorded for interpretation alongside the core hMRI score.
+These contextual factors are recorded for interpretation alongside hMRI profiles.